 New Product Launch

-New product launches managed through the AIAG five-phase framework.
+New product launches managed through the AIAG APQP 3rd Edition five-phase framework (March 2024) — the edition Ford, GM, and Stellantis require from their suppliers since the end of 2024.
 Gate reviews with multi-role e-signatures.
 Every deliverable tracked.
 Every gate decision recorded with who approved it and when — for the life of the program.

 Five AIAG phases